 So, instead of disabling it, you can disable, save, and then set it to the Not Configured option.
 This should reset the permission, and you should be able to configure Focus Assist as you need it.

-Why does Focus Assist turn on automatically?
+Why does Focus assist keep turning on Windows?

 I hope the post was easy to follow, and you were able to turn off the Focus Assist in Windows 11/10, which was not possible earlier.